alxojy/rogue-like-textgame/README.md

 ## Plagiarism Notice

 Copying or plagiarising code is a serious offence and will result in a breach in the Academic Integrity Policy https://www.monash.edu/students/academic/policies/academic-integrity.
 We will not be held responsible for any of these breaches.
-You have been warned.

 Game engine by Dr. David Squire.